This post created by ignored player and thus hidden.

 What about clans and relations between clans?

-There will be Alliances (our version of clans) and diplomacy between them.
+There are Alliances (our version of clans) and diplomacy between them.
 An alliance is a managed group of players that has their leader and also several secondary positions.

 What roles can I play in the alliance?